srnschnk/master_thesis/README.md

 # Health Outcome Prediction Using Transformer Models
-The data for running the code has been retreived from the MIMIC-IV dataset.
-For steps how to download the MIMIC-IV dataset, go to: https://physionet.org/content/mimiciv/1.0/
+To run the code in this repository, the MIMIC-IV dataset must be downloaded from [PhysioNet](https://physionet.org/content/mimiciv/1.0/).
+Additionally, preprocessing is required using the pipeline provided by Gupta et al. (2022), available at [MIMIC-IV Data Pipeline](https://github.com/healthylaife/MIMIC-IV-Data-Pipeline?tab=readme-ov-file).
+The parameters used to execute the pipeline have been hardcoded into the 'PreprocessingPipeline.ipynb' file within this repository.

 # Repository Structure